 Ensure Technology Creates Less Work, Not More

 Surprisingly, one of the biggest contributors to burnout is technology.
 While health systems should constantly strive to innovate their practices with the newest technologies, it’s important that that technology creates less work, and less burden, for physicians.
 One of the biggest pain points for physicians is the added work that comes with new technology.
 A lot of that work can be automated, says Dr. Don Rucker, National Coordinator for Health IT, in this article on healthcareitnews.com.

 In addition to automating where it makes sense, Dr. Charles Alessi, HIMSS Chief Clinical Officer, says we need technology that promotes precision health.
 “That means creating a situation where we’re managing wellness as well as we’re managing illness,” says Alessi.
 According to Alessi, once this is achieved, clinical decision support systems can be implemented “right inside the EHRs, and right inside the clinical workflow.”
 Clinical Decision Support Mechanisms (qCDSMs), such as iOrder, help physicians order the correct procedures for each patient.
 This helps minimize errors and readmissions, which can help decrease stress and burnout.

 While physician burnout is a growing problem that has serious consequences for patients, physicians, and providers, there are ways to curb it.
 There’s no quick and easy solution for fighting burnout, but it’s well worth the time and resources spent.
-Some of the best ways to curb physician burnout are developing resiliency, automating processes and procedures where it makes sense, and implementing a qCDSM that is interoperable with your EHR.
+Some of the best ways to curb physician burnout are addressing burnout at its source during physician training, developing resiliency, automating processes and procedures where it makes sense, and implementing a qCDSM that is interoperable with your EHR.
 If you’d like to learn more about how a qCDSM can help your organization, request an iOrder demo today.